-NOTE: Before the fly section is installed the center point of the fly section must be determined.
-Measurement from this center point will be used to properly set the adjustable wear pads adjustment weldment).
+- NOTE: Before the fly section is installed the center point of the fly section must be determined.
+Measurement from this center point will be used to properly set the adjustable wear pads - 1.
+Align two straight edge tools with the outer edge of the Fly Section at the rear of the section (not the wear pad adjustment weldment).
 The tools should extend past the wear pad adjustments (Figure 4-45).